wistefan/tmforum-poc/doc/federated-catalog/README.md

 ### Federated Catalog without IAM

 The users are created inside the catalog, through the [users-endpoint](#users---users).
 No special handling required for the Federated Catalog, but they need to be translated into ```individuals``` on TMForum.
-When connected to an ```organization```, this maybe needs to be reflected into the self-description of the ```Participant```.
+When connected to an ```organization```, this maybe needs to be reflected into the self-description of the ```Participant``` or added as a VC to the ```User```.
 The schemas inside the API suggest that the users are not part of the self-description, but that seems weird from a consistency and trust point of view.

 ### Federated Catalog with IAM